-Section 353.4 is proposed to be amended in order to conform with current agency practice.
+Section 353.4 is revised to conform with current agency practice.
 While the rule states that members of the public must sign a registration form at the Board Meeting, the agency currently allows members of the public to submit a form via email in anticipation of Board Meetings.